 Still, a number of itemized deductions remain in play.
 Whether you choose the standard deduction or itemize them depends on your personal situation.

 If your potential deductions equal more than the standard deduction, itemizing will lower your taxable income and save you money.

-Here’s another way to think about it: If you’re a young, single person with a full-time job, you’re healthy and you rent rather than own a home, you will almost certainly take the standard deduction because your deductible expenses probably won’t total more than $12,200.
+Here’s another way to think about it: If you’re a young, single person with a full-time job, you’re healthy and you rent rather than own a home, you will almost certainly take the standard deduction because your deductible expenses probably didn’t total more than $12,400 in 2020.

 Popular Tax Deductions for Itemizers

 If you’re thinking of itemizing, you need to know what is and isn’t tax deductible.
 Here are some common deductions.

 If you gave money or goods to a charity during the year, you could be eligible for a tax deduction.
 The organization must be designated as a nonprofit by the IRS.
 Usually these are religious, educational or charitable groups.

 There are some limitations on what you can include in this deduction.
 For example, if you donated to your local PBS station and they sent you a “thank you” T-shirt, you can’t deduct the value of the shirt.
 So if your contribution was $100 and the T-shirt was worth $10, you can only deduct $90 on your tax return.